worldpossible/RACHEL5/README.md

 # The Build Process

-Starting with a bare CMAL 150 as provided by ECS (or a cloned reinstall of same):
+Start with a bare CMAL 150 as provided by ECS or a cloned reinstall of same.

 ## Initial Setup and Conveniences